 Between episodes of vertigo, BPPV sufferers might feel completely fine, or they might retain a mild sense of feeling off balance.
 It is important to also know that BPPV does not affect your hearing, give you dizziness or vertigo that is constant, or cause other neurological symptoms such as numbness or tingling.

 Relief Options for BPPV

-- Vestibular rehabilitation – a professional who is trained in vestibular rehabilitation therapy will often recommend specific exercises that are designed to reduce vertigo and dizziness, retrain the eyes, and protect against the risk of falling due to loss of balance.
+- Vestibular rehabilitation – a professional who is expert in vestibular rehabilitation therapy will recommend specific exercises to reduce your vertigo and dizziness.
+These exercises will retrain the eyes, and protect against the risk of falling due to loss of balance.

-- Treatment maneuvers – the most well-known maneuver used to treat BPPV is the Epley maneuver.
+- Treatment maneuvers – the most well-known maneuver to treat BPPV is the Epley maneuver.
 This involves a particular series of head movements designed to try to reposition the displaced crystals to a place where they won’t disturb balance signals.
 Some providers may even give instructions on how to perform this maneuver at home.
-The Epley maneuver doesn’t work for all presentations of BPPV, and caution should be used before attempting to do this on your own.
+The Epley maneuver doesn’t work for all presentations of BPPV, and your should be cautious before attempting to do this on your own.

-- Medications – many BPPV sufferers are given medications to treat their symptoms of vertigo and nausea.
+- Medications – many BPPV sufferers take medications to treat their symptoms of vertigo and nausea.

 - Surgical options – in rare and severe cases, surgical intervention to address BPPV is an option.

 How Upper Cervical Chiropractic Can Help Naturally

 Associations are evident between BPPV and head or neck trauma, as well as with migraines.
 These are all very common conditions that can get better with upper cervical chiropractic care.
 BPPV has a long-term recurrence rate of approximately 50%, especially in those who have experienced a trauma or injury.
 This makes it especially important for people who have BPPV or vertigo to consult an upper cervical chiropractor.